-Last Updated: Jul 2, 2019
+Last Updated: Dec 18, 2019

-The e-prescribing law – Act 96 of 2018 – mandates that all Schedule II through V controlled substances, except when dispensed or administered directly to a patient by a practitioner or authorized agent, other than a pharmacist, to an ultimate user, shall be prescribed electronically.
+The law – Act 96 of 2018 – mandates that all Schedule II through V controlled substances, except when dispensed or administered directly to a patient by a practitioner or authorized agent, other than a pharmacist, to an ultimate user, shall be prescribed electronically.
 This law replaces the traditional method of prescribing controlled substances to a patient, i.e. paper prescription pads.

-Hardship Exemptions Under Act 96
+How to Apply for a Hardship Exemption Under Act 96

-Any practitioner, pharmacy, or health care facility that does not meet one of the exceptions in Act 96 but is unable to timely comply with the electronic prescribing requirements may petition the Department of Health (DOH) for an exemption from the requirements based upon economic hardship, technical limitations, or exceptional circumstances.
+For practitioners, pharmacies, or health care facilities that do not meet one of the exceptions in Act 96 (such as the exception for those without EHR or internet noted above) but is unable to comply with the law may petition DOH for a temporary exemption based upon economic hardship, technical limitations, or exceptional circumstances.

 Get Answers to FAQs on the E-Prescribing Law

 In this Quick Consult fact sheet, PAMED answers physicians’ frequently asked questions about the law.
 It clarifies all the exceptions under the law and the penalties for violating the requirements.